LostArtefacts/TRX/README.md

 - fixed Lara glitching through static objects into a black void
 - fixed black screen flashing when navigating the inventory
 - fixed Lara pushing blocks through doors
+- fixed game audio not muting when game is minimized

 ## Showcase